kyuhi/yoda.vim/README.md

 " For more ditails, see option 'g:yoda_clang_library'. let g:yoda_clang_library = '/path/to/clang-library'

-" Set snippet engine if ultisnips is in your VIM runtime let g:yoda_snippet_engine = 'ultisnips'
+" Set snippet engine if ultisnips is in your Vim runtime let g:yoda_snippet_engine = 'ultisnips'

 " Specify the function argument to give it `.yoda_config.py`.